windytan/slowrx/README.md

 slowrx
 ========

-A shortwave listener's Linux tool for decoding analogue [SSTV](http://en.wikipedia.org/wiki/Slow-scan%20television) images received through the sound card.
-Aims for intuitive simplicity and lack of features not needed by the SWL.
+Slowrx is an [SSTV](http://en.wikipedia.org/wiki/Slow-scan%20television) decoder that aims for intuitive simplicity and lack of features not needed by a shortwave listener (SWL).

 Features
 --------